Barteck197/populator/README.md

+# Populator

+Your best plugin for graphics personalization

-# Main goal
+## Main idea

-The idea is to have a plugin that would take a csv database of text and load each of the texts into the separate graphics.
+To have a plugin that would take a csv database of text and load each of the texts into the separate graphics.
+Using this plugin you should be able to create n graphics with different texts in the same place.
+You could generate this way: vouchers, video covers, party invitations, etc.

-You see here a plugin to personalize graphics which is under development.